Protecting the contents of the profile - mail

 - The ProfilePassword extension requires a user to enter a password in order to use the profile.
 It is trivial to bypass by running in safe mode (to disable the extension) or by using a text editor such as Notepad to read the text files that Thunderbird stores the messages in.
 This method may be sufficient if other people accessing the same computer are not technical or if they are unlikely to deliberately snoop.

 - The master password is meant to protect your stored passwords, not your profile.
 If you configure one it will prompt the user for a master password when they run Thunderbird.
 However, if you press the X control or the cancel button three times its replaced by a prompt for the accounts password , which you can cancel.
 This method is not recommended, but some users might find it sufficient for casual snoopers.
-Another solution would be to use a free password safe that can auto-type passwords such as Keepass.
+Another solution would be to use a free password manager that can auto-type passwords such as Keepass.
+The Keepass Helper add-on "Adds a hostname, URL, or email account ID to the application's window name (e.g., that of Firefox or Thunderbird) to make it recognizable to password manager utilities like KeePass."

 - If you have multiple users on a machine, create a separate Windows user account for each person.
 Typically this will prevent anybody without admin privileges on that PC from accessing your profile.
 The easiest way for somebody to bypass that would be to boot another operating system using a bootable rescue CD or flash drive.